top of page

 Chapel History & Restoration

-The project was led by the District One (1) school superintendent, and 27 community members.
+The project was led by the District One (1) school superintendent Robert Johnson, and 27 community members.
 The land was donated by Charles.
 H. Herendeen with a clause in the deed that read, “If the building was no longer used for community purposes” then the land would revert back to his family of heirs.
-The deed is still in effect today.
+The wording of the deed is still in effect today.

 Construction began in 1882 as funds allowed.
 Upon completion in 1889, the building was ready for use.
 School age children were taught from a new textbook written by Dr. Mary Hunt, about the psychological and physiological effects of alcohol on the body.
 The book was the precursor to the first science textbook for young children.
 Temperance classes ended after the end of prohibition in 1932.
 Services continued.